javatlacati/swiplwebtut/webspanish.md

 Notice we've passed it to +html//1+.
 That's usually what you'll do with it.

-But what's it compile into?
+Sin embargo what's it compile into?
 The SWI-Prolog docs say

 .+html/4+ Quasiquote output format